 - c.
 That the NOI is properly completed. - d.
 The signature on the submitted NOI is an original. - xvi.
-For those facilities in Part 8 Sector (J) Mining; submit a copy of the NOI to EPD's Surface Mining Unit. - xvii.
+For those facilities in Part 8 Sector (J) Mining; submit a copy of the NOI to EPD's Surface Mining Unit; - xvii.
 Any other information EPD requires on the NOI form.
-This form is Electronic NOI forms are available on ourthe EPD website at: http://epd.georgia.gov/npdes-industrial-storm-water-general-permits. - f.
+This form is available on our website at: http://epd.georgia.gov/npdes-industrial-storm-water-general-permits - f.
 Submit a complete, accurate and signed original Notice of Intent (NOI) via USPS return receipt (or similar service) to EPD at the address listed in Part 7.6.
-(EPD does not acknowledge receipt; therefore NOI on the return receiptelectronic forms provided by EPD.
-The submittal confirmation provided by the electronic system serves as confirmation of the submittal.). - 1.3.1.2 Late NOIs will be accepted but authorization to discharge will not be retroactive.
+(EPD does not acknowledge receipt; therefore the return receipt serves as confirmation of the submittal.) - 1.3.1.2 Late NOIs will be accepted but authorization to discharge will not be retroactive.